All articles submitted should be original work and must not be under consideration by other publications.

 Contributions are welcome from a diverse range of professional and intellectual perspectives and moral and philosophical standpoints.
-Performing Ethos publishes full peer-reviewed articles, interviews, topics for debate, book reviews and reports of relevant events.
-Each issue is thematically arranged; themes for future issues are announced in the journal.
+Performing Ethos publishes full peer-reviewed articles, interviews, short reflections on topics for debate, book reviews and reports of relevant events.

 - Theoretical paradigms appropriate to ethics and theatre, and the relationship between them

-- Ethics of representation (gender, class, ethnicity, morality, authenticity etc)
+- Ethics of representation (authenticity, gender, sexuality, class, ethnicity, age, disability, culture, beliefs)